Netflix TV shows: The 50 best original series to watch in the UK

 A right royal blockbuster from dramatist Peter Morgan (The Queen, Frost / Nixon).
 Tracing the reign of Elizabeth II from her days as a wide-eyed young woman propelled to the throne after the surprise early death of her father, The Crown humanises the royals even as it paints their private lives as a bodice-ripping soap.
 Matt Smith is charmingly roguish as Prince Philip and Vanessa Kirby has ascended the Hollywood ranks on the back of her turn as the flawed yet sympathetic Princess Margaret.

 Most impressive of all, arguably, is Claire Foy, who plays the Queen as a shy woman thrust unwillingly into the spotlight.
-Foy and the rest of the principal cast have now departed, with a crew of older actors – headed by Olivia Colman and Tobias Menzies – taking over as the middle-aged Windsors for season three, arriving in November.
+Foy and the rest of the principal cast have now departed, with a crew of older actors – headed by Olivia Colman and Tobias Menzies – taking over as the middle-aged Windsors for season three.
+They’ll be around for season four, too.
+And then the grand endeavour closes with Imelda Staunton as Elizabeth in her twilight years.

 This drug trafficking caper spells out exactly what kind of series it is with an early scene in which two gangsters zip around a multi-level carpark on a motorbike firing a machine gun.
 Narcos, in other words, is for people who consider Pacino’s Scarface a touch too understated.
 Series one and two feature a mesmerising performance by Wagner Moura as Columbian cocaine kingpin Pablo Escobar, while season three focuses on the notorious Cali cartel.
-Reported to be one of Netflix’s biggest hits – the company doesn’t release audience figures – it turns its attention in its fourth season to Mexico’s interminable drugs wars.
+Reported to be one of Netflix’s biggest hits – the company doesn’t release audience figures – it turns its attention in its fourth and fifth season to Mexico’s interminable drugs wars, with Diego Luna playing Guadalajara cartel honcho Mguel Gallardo.

 Master of None